-Through our innovative model of care delivery, one Medly Nurse is able to provide comprehensive care for up to 300 complex chronic patients.
+Through our innovative model of care delivery, one Medly nurse coordinator is able to provide comprehensive care for up to 300 complex chronic patients.

-As a single point of contact for patients, the coordinator is able to build trust with patients & caregivers, understand patients' comprehensive needs & medical history, and support them with care navigation.
+As a single point of contact for patients, the Medly Coordinator is able to build trust with patients and caregivers, under-stand patients' comprehensive needs and medical history, and support them with care navigation.
 A tight network of healthcare providers within the hospital enables the coordinator to collaborate with all providers in the patients' circle of care through a shared digital record and secure email.
 This allows for more cohesive care management, and smoother transitions between clinical services.
-The Medly application and clinician dashboard help foster communication between patients & providers, and create efficiencies in clinical workflows.
+Together, the Medly Application, Dashboard, and Messenger help foster communication between patients & providers, and create efficiencies in clinical workflows.

-The Medly team has developed flexible options for patients to acquire the devices needed for the Medly program^[12].
+The Medly team has developed flexible options for patients to acquire the devices needed for the Medly program.
 These range from a full-kit model (the program provides all required devices) to the bring-your-own (BYO) model (the patient uses their own devices).
 When a patient is onboarded, the Medly Coordinator reviews these options with the patient and their MRP to determine the best fit, enabling a better patient experience.